gnu-octave/bootstrap/README.md

  * All parallel computing options require either the parallel package (in Octave) or the Parallel Computing Matlab Toolbox (in Matlab).
  * The optional jackknife functionality in `bootnhst` requires the Statistics package (in Octave) or the Statistics and Machine Learning Toolbox (in Matlab).
- * The `bootcoeff` and `bootemm` functions require the Statistics package version v1.5+ and therefore also Octave v6.1.0+.

 ## Installation